Dinir/obs-audio-filter-guide/guide-en.md

 Detailed info about how to read this meter is available at [the official wiki][Reading the Volume Meter].

+## Audio Monitoring

+![Advanced Audio Properties Window][OBS Advanced Audio Properties Window]

+Through the gear icon you can access Audio Advanced Properties.
+There are more controls on your available channels on current scene here, including Audio Monitoring.

+Audio Monitoring control is mainly used for an environment where you have a separate equipment to monitor the audio so we won't go deep on how to properly set them.
+Instead, there's a neat feature I want to point out that we can use without having such equipment:

+If you set Audio Monitoring for your mic to 'Monitor Only (mute output)', you can directly hear your mic signal through the output device.
+The signal passed through all active filters, so you can use this to hear the difference while adjusting sliders.

+This setting sends the mic signal to Desktop Audio as well, so it's better to use this only for a testing purpose.

 ## Filter Window

 ![Filter Window][OBS Filter Window]